bitcoin/bitcoin/CONTRIBUTING.md

   - *utils* for changes to the utils and libraries
   - *wallet* for changes to the wallet code
   - *zmq* for changes to the ZMQ APIs
+  - *guix* for changes to the GUIX reproducible builds

 Examples: